Buy Now!

 On Play Complete

-On play complete controls what action Zoom Player should perform once the entire playlist has been played through.
+Control what action Zoom Player performs once the entire playlist has been played through.

 Auto-Play media file when opened

-Automatically start playing media files as they are opened.
+Automatically start playing media files as soon as they are opened, otherwise pause on the first frame.

 Auto-Play the next file in the playlist (otherwise pause at end of file)

-When playing the next file in the same directory, repeat when all files have been played
+When playing the next file in the same folder, repeat when all files have been played

-Zoom Player is capable of playing the files within a directory as if they were a playlist.
-By enabling this setting, Zoom Player will play the content of a directory in a loop.
+With "On Playlist Complete" set to "Play next dir file", Zoom Player is capable of playing files within the folder as if it's a playlist.
+By enabling this setting, Zoom Player plays the content of a folder in a loop.

-Save Associated Media definition file in local Media-Data directory (instead of file directory)
+Save Associated Media definition file in local Media-Data folder (instead of file folder)

-Zoom Player's Definition files by default are saved within the same directory as the playing media file (unless it's on a read-only media).
-By enabling this setting, media definition files are always saved in a local Zoom Player directory.
+Zoom Player's Definition files are saved within the same folder as the playing media file by default (unless it's on a read-only media).
+By enabling this setting, media definition files are always saved in Zoom Player's data folder (on most versions of windows, this is "C:\ProgramData\Zoom Player").

-When enabled, Zoom Player will automatically save a Definition file for each playing media.
+When enabled, Zoom Player automatically saves a Definition file for each playing media.
+The definition file is later used to re-apply previous viewing preferences when a media is reloaded.

-Zoom Player's chapter files allow you to add chapter points to any media file.
-By enabling this setting, Zoom Player will automatically save chapter files if you add chapter information to a media file.
+Zoom Player's chapter files allow you to create and save chapter points within any media file.
+By enabling this setting, Zoom Player automatically save chapter files whenever you add chapters to media files (Ctrl+Shift+"C").

 Load Associated Media definition file (media mode)